What to Do in Te Aroha: New Zealand’s Historic Hot Spring Town

 Follow two to five-hour walks along old pack tracks and one of New Zealand’s oldest bush tramways with the original rail still in place within the Waiorongomai Valley.
 The two-hour Low Level Loop walk has a wealth of historic relics to see in the lower Waiorongomai goldfields with beautiful forest landscapes to enjoy.
 Alternatively, the five-hour return High Level Pack Track gives you more time to immerse in this stunning environment, seeing a few sites like an old mining camp once known as Quartzville.

-Location: Waiorongomai Loop Road, 5km from Te Aroha town centre
+Location: Waiorongomai Loop Road, 5km (3 miles) from Te Aroha town centre